 A glass jar with lid (I used a pint sized preserving jar)

-The clear vodka will eventually take on a golden orange hue and will act like a carrier for the Mandarin oils that were once in the peel.
-Taste the vodka from time to time to judge the flavour but remember that there's no sugar in it so it won't taste like the flavoured vodkas at the shop yet.
+- The clear vodka will eventually take on a golden orange hue.
+Taste the vodka from time to time to judge the flavour but remember that there’s no sugar in it so it won’t taste like the flavoured vodkas at the shop yet.

 2 cups mandarin infused Vodka